 Being a modern, moderate and democratic nation, it enforces the rule of law in a safe and secure environment.
 It has an enlightened foreign policy and has good relations and economic ties with countries across the globe.
-It is part of the Regional Comprehensive Economic Partnership (RCEP),a free trade area comprising ASEAN and Australia, New Zealand, China, Japan, India and South Korea which provides abundant iinvestment and trade opportunities for its members.
+It is part of the Regional Comprehensive Economic Partnership (RCEP), a free trade area comprising ASEAN and Australia, New Zealand, China, Japan, India and South Korea, which provides abundant investment and trade opportunities for its members.

 There is a modern administrative system and infrastructure that facilitates access to knowledge, expertise and communication with the world at large.